resource-watch/slate/source/includes/api/_dataset.md

 - If the URLs provided become unavailable after the creation process is over, the dataset will continue to work normally - your data will still be available online.

 *Notice: When creating a document-based dataset, if any of the fields has a numerical name (for example, column: `3`), a string named `col_` will be appended to the beginning of the name of the column.
 This way, an uploaded column named `3` will become `col_3`.*

+*Tip: If you want to periodically and automatically update your document based dataset with new data, check out the [dataset automatic synchronization](#dataset-automatic-synchronization) functionality.*

 When creating a document-based dataset, the RW API will start a complex process that copies your data into the API's internal database, and perform certain indexing actions.
 This process is called a **Task**, and is given a `taskId` that is stored on the dataset's field with the same name.
 Depending on the size of your dataset, this may take from a few seconds to a few hours to complete.
 The result of this import process will determine if the dataset's status will be set to `saved` or `error`.
 You can follow this process by using the `taskId` value with the [Tasks API](#get-a-single-task).